Welcome to Tulane University’s

 group of people—from the expert to the beginner.

-The Middle American Research Institute and Far Horizons are proud to present the Eleventh Annual Tulane Maya Symposium
+The Middle American Research Institute and Far Horizons are proud to present the Twelfth Annual Tulane Maya Symposium

-As in the past three years, MARI will take the reins in organizing the Maya
+As in past years, MARI will take the reins in organizing the Maya

 Orleans Museum of Art, we hope to develop a diverse set